MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 - The accelerator consists mainly of an Azure Web App that hosts the HTML output of the visualizer tool.
 It's recommended to enable the diagnostic settings of the web app to monitor traffic, access audit logs, metrics and more.

-- Its also important to monitor the performance of the web app although its just an HTML page to identify if you need to scale up or scale out depending on the amount of traffic directed towards the visualizer.
+- Its also important to monitor the performance of the web app, to identify if you need to scale up or scale out depending on the amount of traffic directed towards the visualizer.

 - Always stay on the [latest versions of the runtime stack](https://learn.microsoft.com/azure/app-service/language-support-policy?tabs=windows) of the Azure Web App.

-- The Azure Governance Visualizer gets new versions on a regular basis with new features, bug fixes or improvements.
-In the accelerator, this is handled through a dedicated GitHub workflows that is responsible for that through a configurable option to automatically update the visualizer's code or manually by just opening a pull request with the changes for you to review and merge.
+- The Azure Governance Visualizer gets new versions regularly with new features, bug fixes or improvements.
+In the accelerator, this is handled by a dedicated GitHub workflow.
+This is implemented by a configurable option to automatically update the visualizer's code or manually by just opening a pull request with the changes for you to review and merge.

 - The accelerate code might get updated with new settings on the Azure App service bicep code or new instructions for the visualizer prerequisites.
-In the accelerator, this is handled through a dedicated GitHub workflows that is responsible for that through a configurable option to automatically update the accelerator's code or manually by just opening a pull request with the changes for you to review and merge.
+In the accelerator, this is handled by a dedicated GitHub workflows.
+This is implemented by a configurable option to automatically update the accelerator's code or manually by just opening a pull request with the changes for you to review and merge.

 ## Deploy this scenario

-To deploy this scenario, please navigate to this [Azure Governance Visualizer accelerator](https://github.com/Azure/Azure-Governance-Visualizer-Accelerator).
+To deploy this scenario, navigate to this [Azure Governance Visualizer accelerator](https://github.com/Azure/Azure-Governance-Visualizer-Accelerator).

 ## Contributors